JO513 PHOTOJOURNALISM 2

 - PERSONAL PROFILE.
-Spend time with someone you do not know well, telling the story of his or her life.
+Spend time with someone you do not know, telling the story of his or her life.
 Subjects could include a person with a unique lifestyle or set of relationships or facing particular challenges.

 You will need to get going on this early.
 You should take the opportunity to produce a piece of work you would be proud to have in your portfolio.

 Class structure and subject matter will vary in response to student interests.
 Therefore, you will not have a rigid schedule of classes for the term.
 However, the “standard” class will start with presenting and discussing contemporary and historical figures, photojournalists, and documentary photographers.
 Students will pitch photo story ideas followed by a critique session of your weekly assignments.
 These critiques are among the most critical opportunities in the course.
 Therefore, photo stories must be ready for presentation at the start of every class.
 The learning experience in this course is a collaborative effort.
 You will learn not only from your successes and mistakes but also from the experiences of others in the class.
 All students need to offer opinions and share their ideas.
 Please engage.
 The sooner you learn to articulate your ideas and views, the more you will grow as a photographer.

 Classes may include guest lectures by working photographers in different arenas of photojournalism.
 These presentations will be tailored to the needs and interests of the class.
 In the past, visiting speakers have come from the Boston Globe, the Boston Herald, the Associated Press, and independent photographers who work for various news organizations, publications, and clients.

 REQUIRED READING – nyt.com, daily.
 Also, follow several other divergent news sources like PBS, NPR, and other online news sites.
 Be informed.